jhnnym/a4j-add-remove-issue-sprint/README.md

      a. get the removed sprint record via REST API
      b. if the sprint is active (open) then send 'removed' notification

-We two IFs to cover the scenario:
+We have two IFs to cover the scenario:

   from: closed-sprint, active-sprint
   to:   closed-sprint, future-sprint

 We don't know the changed sprint is active or future until we fetch the sprint record.
 Also, having two IFs will cover the parallel sprint scenario where we can have more than one active sprint at the same time.